gdpotter/pgmt/web/src/content/docs/docs/cli/index.md

 ## pgmt init

 Initialize a new pgmt project.
+Can be re-run to update an existing configuration.

 ```bash
 pgmt init [OPTIONS]